Gon is a manga, set in a different setting every time, that allows the creator to draw absolutely breathtaking Scenery Porn on nearly every page.

 - Pokémon Speak: Gon in the CGI adaptation.
 Everyone else speaks normally.

 - Promotion to Parent: Gon occasionally halts his wandering to raise orphaned baby animals that he's come across, until adulthood.
 Gon himself never ages though.

 - Scenery Porn: Oh god, yes!
 This is part of the reason why the Gon comics suffer Schedule Slip - Tanaka exhausted a lot on drawing the scenery, and insisted on working alone, taking up to months or years between updates.

-- Seldom Seen Species: There's a giant anteater and an auk of all things featured in these stories, among others.
+- There's an auk of all things featured in these stories, among others.

 - An Elasmotherium appeared in the seventh episode of the anime.

 - Silence Is Golden: There is no speech or onomatopoeia at all.